IgorShcherba/gslides-plugin/README.md

 - You'll need to enable the Google Apps Script API.
 You can do that by visiting [script.google.com/home/usersettings](https://script.google.com/home/usersettings).

-- [New!]
-To use live reload while developing, you'll need to serve your files locally using HTTPS.
+- To use live reload while developing, you'll need to serve your files locally using HTTPS.
 See [local development](#local-development) below for how to set up your local environment.

 ### Getting started <a name = "getting-started"></a>

-**1.** First, let's clone the repo and install the dependencies.
+**1.** First, clone the repo and install the dependencies.

 ```bash
 git clone git@github.com:IgorShcherba/gslides-plugin.git